Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsubsection{$2$-hop Neighbor Regularization}

 However, objective \eqref{eq:obj1} is not sufficient---it does not consider \textit{second-order proximity} of the original graph $\cG$.
 Consider the simple $5$-node line graph example in Fig.\;\ref{fig:4node_graph}(a).
-Just requiring each connected node pair to be located in close proximity is not sufficient to uniquely result in a straight line solution (and thus in lowest dimensional latent space).
-For example, a zigzag line in 2D latent space is also possible.
+Just requiring each connected node pair to be in close proximity is not sufficient to uniquely result in a straight line solution (and thus in lowest dimensional manifold space).
+For example, a zigzag line in 2D space is also possible.